 see The meeting will provide in its graveyard, spaces for burial of bodies and cremation ashes of members, members’ spouses, minor or dependant children, or significant other.
 If requested, the Clerk of the meeting will issue a minute for the surviving spouse, committing the Meeting to provide a burial space for said spouse.

-clomid fertility drug price The graveyard will honor all requests on record.
+clomid brand name vs generic drugs The graveyard will honor all requests on record.

 Title to all graves or proposed graves shall remain with the Salem Friends Meeting.
 Spaces are not sold.
 Any reserved space will be released, if the person is interred elsewhere.
 The graveyard committee will shall review reservations every five (5) years, and remove any reservations, which are no longer needed.
 The graveyard committee will assign or reassign spaces to use room efficiently.
 Reserved spaces are not transferable.

 At the time of interment, a donation of three hundred dollars ($300.00) is requested.
 In the event of a cremation, a donation of three hundred dollars ($300.00) is requested for the interment in a grave space.
 Additional interment of ashes in the same grave space will be accepted for a donation of three hundred dollars ($300.00) for each cremation.
 Cases of financial hardship will be dealt with individually.

 The Treasurer will credit all donations to the Graveyard Maintenance Endowment Fund (GMED).
 The GMED shall be invested as directed by the Trustees.
 Income from the GMED shall support maintenance of the graveyard, perpetual care of the graveyard.
 If the Salem Friends Meeting budget does not call for the use of the income, the income shall be added to the principal.